 Why is the Final Fantasy X EGM cover considered iconic?

-The cover featured original artwork by Yoshitaka Amano, incorporating gold leaf and depicting key characters Tidus and Yuna.
-Its unexpected wider distribution made it a standout in EGM’s history.
+The cover featured commissioned artwork by Yoshitaka Amano, complete with gold leaf, depicting Tidus and Yuna.
+A production error resulted in wider distribution than planned, making it one of EGM's most talked-about issues.

 Who created the cover for EGM's Final Fantasy X issue?